erikt/MiamiStateMachine/README.md

 To make the state machine process an event, the `process(:)` is used.
 If a transition is defined for the event from the current state, the state machine's current state will change.

-Side-effects when transitioning between states, can be handled by implementing either the `didChangeState` or the `didNotChangeState` method.
+Side-effects when transitioning between states, can be handled by creating a `StateMachineDelegate` implementing the `didChangeState` or the `didNotChangeState` methods.

 ```
 func didChangeState(with: Transition<Event, State>)